Appearance and production of unrefined shea butter

 Most of the work is done by hand.
 Only for the crushing of the nuts 3-4 manually operated machines are used.

 The quality of shea butter can vary greatly depending on the manufacturer.
 This is like the production of wine.
 Wine is not the same as wine but the extraction of the fruit, the production and storage play a central role.
-Our shea butter is not only organically certified but is also subject to clear quality criteria.
-In addition, the shea butter is always tested in the laboratory.
+The SHEA YEAH shea butter is always unrefined and organic certified.